glozir/GloziChat/README.md

 # Chat Room App
-This Python-based chat room app provides users with a secure and flexible way to communicate with each other.
-The app's use of the Tkinter GUI library ensures a stable and user-friendly experience, and its proper error handling and logging capabilities help to ensure that the app runs smoothly and with minimal issues.
+This RFC describes a chat room app that allows users to join existing sessions or create new ones.
+Each session has an admin who can use multiple commands and kick users.
+The app is written in Python and uses Tkinter for the GUI.

 ## Features